dragostbs/.NET_WebAPI_Stocks/README.md

 # .NET Web API 📀

-.NET Web API Application to interact extarnally via HTTP request methods
+.NET Web API Application with Swagger, to interact extarnally via HTTP request methods

 ## Built and Tested with